Life and death, Dzogchen Style

 Blog | Culture and tradition | Dzogchen Meditation | Dzogchen practice | Dzogchen Testimonials | The Dzogchen Journey

-In this article, Johanne emphasizes that the practice of Dzogchen is always done with our living conditions.
+In “Life and death, Dzogchen Style”, Johanne emphasizes that the practice of Dzogchen is always done with our living conditions.

 In the high mountains of Tibet, nestled in the heart of a valley, was a treasure… a Dzogchen monastery.
 The path to get there was long and difficult, even dangerous.
 It is said that on the trails perched in the void, many had lost their lives… Pema, who came from the city, was nevertheless determined to face the cold, the fatigue and the risk of crossing wild animals: there, a post of cook was waiting for him.
 Pema had no formal education, all he knew was how to cook vegetables, make kabsés, the famous Tibetan fried doughnuts, and especially delicious momos, the Tibetan raviolis that his mother loved.
 He had no high ambitions, and, unlike his younger brother who had become a monk, he had no instruction in the Buddhist or Dzogchen path.
 So the very idea of being a cook in this monastery, at the feet of a great Dzogchen master, delighted him.